All Episodes

 Sure was.

-I mean, they they wanted their rights and freedoms that they thought they already had from being English under the glorious revolution and and it's the the French Revolution and the chaos that ensued that was the progressive revolution.
+I mean, they wanted their rights and freedoms that they thought they already had from being English under the Glorious Revolution.

-You're you're absolutely right.
+You're absolutely right.

-And we can't win the right to govern by continually trying to beat up each other.
+We've got to win the right to govern, and we can't win the right to govern by continually trying to beat up each other.

-I actually bought a copy and it is actually a very good read, makes some great points and doesn't just rely on Edmund Burke like so many people do.
+I actually bought a copy, and it is actually a very good read, makes some great points, and doesn't just rely on Edmund Burke like so many people do.

 I am Eric Erickson.

-Well good, I I did know that.
+I did know that.

-Thanks for putting that out.
+Thanks for bringing that out.

 Royalties.